-Sec.
+SEC.
 79.037.
-TECHNICAL SUPPORT; GRANTS. (a) The commission shall:
+TECHNICAL SUPPORT; GRANTS.

-- (1) provide technical support to: - (A) assist counties in improving their systems for providing indigent defense services, including indigent defense support services systems; and - (B) promote compliance by counties with the requirements of state law relating to indigent defense; - (2) to assist a county in providing or improving the provision of indigent defense services in the county, distribute in the form of grants any funds appropriated for the purposes of this section to one or more of the following entities: - (A) the county; - (B) a law school's legal clinic or program that provides indigent defense services in the county; and - (C) a regional public defender that meets the requirements of Subsection (e) and provides indigent defense services in the county; and - (D) an entity described by Section 791.013 that provides to a county administrative services under an interlocal contract entered into for the
+- (a) The commission shall: - (1) provide technical support to: - (A) assist counties in improving their systems for providing indigent defense services, including indigent defense support services systems; and - (B) assist counties in improving their systems for providing family protection services; and - (C) promote compliance by counties with the requirements of state law relating to indigent defense; - (2) to assist a county in providing or improving the provision of indigent defense services and family protection services in the county, distribute in the form of grants any funds appropriated for the purposes of this section to one or more of the following entities:

-- purpose of providing or improving the provision of indigent defense services in the county; and - (E) A nonprofit corporation that provides indigent defense services or indigent defense support services in the county; and - (3) monitor each entity that receives a grant under Subdivision (2) and enforce compliance with the conditions of the grant, including enforcement by: - (A) withdrawing grant funds; or - (B) requiring reimbursement of grant funds by the entity. - (b) The commission shall determine for each county the entity or entities that are eligible to receive funds for the provision of or improvement in the provision of indigent defense services under Subsection (a)(2).
-The determination must be made based on the entity's: - (1) compliance with standards adopted by the board; and - (2) demonstrated commitment to compliance with the requirements of state law relating to indigent defense. - (c) The board shall adopt policies to ensure that funds under Subsection (a)(2) are allocated and distributed in a fair manner. - (d) A county may not reduce the amount of funds provided for indigent defense services in the county because of funds provided by the commission under this section.
+- (A) the county; - (B) a law school's legal clinic or program that provides indigent defense services in the county; and - (C) a regional public defender that meets the requirements of Subsection (e) and provides indigent defense services in the county; and - (D) an entity described by Section 791.013 that provides to a county administrative service under an interlocal contract entered into for the purpose of providing or improving the provision of indigent defense services or family protection services in the county; and - (E) A nonprofit corporation that provides indigent defense services, er indigent defense support services, or family protection services in the county; and - (F) an office of child representation or office of parent representation created under Subchapter G, Chapter 107, Family Code; and - (3) monitor each entity that receives a grant under Subdivision (2) and enforce compliance with the conditions of the grant, including enforcement by: - (A) withdrawing grant funds; or - (B) requiring reimbursement of grant funds by the entity.

+(b) The commission shall determine for each county the entity or entities that are eligible to receive funds for the provision of or improvement in the provision of indigent defense services or family protection services under Subsection (a)(2).
+The determination must be made based on the entity's:

+- (1) compliance with standards adopted by the board; and - (2) demonstrated commitment to compliance with the requirements of state law relating to indigent defense or family protection services.

+(c) The board shall adopt policies to ensure that funds under Subsection (a)(2) are allocated and distributed in a fair manner.

+(d) A county may not reduce the amount of funds provided for indigent defense services or family protection services in the county because of funds provided by the commission under this section.